hashicorp/terraform-plugin-docs/README.md

 ### How it Works

-When you run `tfplugindocs` from root directory of the provider the tool takes the following actions:
+When you run `tfplugindocs` from root directory of the providersadsadsasd the tool takes the following actions:

 * Copy all the templates and static files to a temporary directory
 * Build (`go build`) a temporary binary of the provider source code